 To avoid this problem, I offer a paid writing sample or paid trial.
 I charge this the way I charge per article.
 The Statement of Work specifies that if the client likes the sample, the project will push through.
 If not, the payment for the writing sample serves as the kill fee.

-But the kill fee also serves as a good protection for freelancers who are in the middle of a project.
+The kill fee also serves as a good protection for freelancers who are in the middle of a project.
 If the client suddenly decides to terminate the project, and the freelance writer is not yet paid for the current task, it would make sense that the payment for the current task would serve as the kill fee.
 However, this should be stated in the Statement of Work, too.
-Better specify in the contract how would you like the sample writing and kill fee be paid for your protection.
+Better specify in the contract how would you like the sample writing, down payment, and kill fee be paid for your protection.

 RELATED ARTICLE: 6 Reasons Why You Should Have a Website